-To download the Library's catalog of events for fall/winter, click here.
+To download the Library's fall/winter catalog of events, click here.

 All events take place at the Jewish Community Library, 1835 Ellis Street in San Francisco, unless indicated.
 Free garage parking is available on Pierce between Ellis and Eddy (click here for a map).

 Calendar of Programs

 Thu 6 7:00 pm American History: Black Power, Jewish Politics with Marc Dollinger

 Wed 3 7:00 pm European History: Europe’s Underground Railroad with Megan Koreman

 Sun 7 12:00 pm Genealogy: Genealogy Clinic

 Thu 11 7:00 pm One Bay One Book: Documentary Film on Philip Roth

 Sun 14 1:30 pm Bay Area Authors: Born Under Fire with Rina Z. Neiman and Sue Fishkoff

 Sun 21 11:00 am Family: Hebrew Storytelling with Up a Tree Puppetry